 Unfortunately there’s little official online information in English, and photos are not allowed.
 Just take it from us – it’s absolutely worth visiting, as it’s a really impressive century-old house that has been superbly preserved.

-Art museums in Plaka Athens
+Museum of Greek Children’s Art in Plaka Athens

-Plaka is also home to a few art museums.
-They are great if you want to take a break from all the ancient history.
+Plaka is also home to a really cool art museum, which is great if you want to take a break from all the ancient history.
+It’s the Museum of Greek Children’s Art, which hosts paintings and other works by children aged 5 to 14.

 Museum of Illusions in Athens